Minimum Graduate School Requirements

 The beginning date of the seven-year time period will be adjusted to an earlier date to include any graduate credits, approved for transfer into the program, that were taken before the date of admission.

-Example: A master's student admitted for Fall 2014 who has approved transfer credits taken at a previous university in Fall 2012 will have a completion deadline of Summer 2019.
+Example: A master's student admitted for Fall 2019 who has approved transfer credits taken in Fall 2017 (either at the UO or at another university) will have a completion deadline of Summer 2024.

-The language requirement for the master of arts, whether you choose a course or an exam, must be completed within the seven-year time limit.
+The language requirement for the master of arts must also be completed within the seven-year time limit.

 Master's students are expected to maintain continuous enrollment for a minimum of 3 credits each term until all degree requirements have been completed, unless on-leave status has been approved.